-Note: Exploitation of some new hardware functions may depend on hardware level or availability.
+Note: z/VM exploitation of hardware functions depends on hardware level and availability.
 For detailed information on hardware capabilities, requirements, and availability, refer to the appropriate hardware announcement materials.

-IBM @server zSeries 990 (z990) and 890 (z890)
+IBM @server zSeries 990 (z990) and zSeries 890 (z890)

 z/VM V5R1 supports the enhanced z990 and the new z890.
-For complete information on the z890, see the appropriate hardware announcements. z/VM plans to support the following functions of the z990 and z890 at the general availability of z/VM V5R1, planned for September 24, 2004.
+For complete information on the z890, see the appropriate hardware announcements. z/VM supports the following functions of the z990 and z890.